dhruvdhody/IETF-DeepDive/README.md

 - Fixing RFC 2119 usage and boilerplate formatting
 - Revising scope-related issues to align with IETF principles
 - Adding a proper Security Considerations section
-- Improving the Abstract for better clarity
+- Improving the Abstract for better clarity, no MUST in abstract
 - Ensuring all required sections are included
 - Correcting formatting and author details
+- Unclear purpose of the document?

 ## Group B: **Review and Fix Slides for the IETF meeting**